Defending glyphosate: A 'Roundup' of German agribusiness sentiments | DW | 27.05.2019

 Only a few kilometers west of Berlin, Dirk Peters runs a huge agricultural company called Agro- Farm Nauen, which is located in the rural state of Brandenburg surrounding the German capital.

 As the chief executive of the agribusiness, he's responsible for the roughly 2,500 hectares of crops including wheat, barley, rye and oat.
-The firm also grows corn and sugar beets for its own biogas plant, which generates electricity, biomethane and steam for heating homes.
+The firm also grows corn and sugar beets for its own biogas plant, which generates electricity and produces biomethane.

 There are fields here as far as the eye can see, and as in most other agricultural businesses across the nation, weeds are a good riddance.
 There's no denying that the latter eat into harvests as they deprive crops of nutrients.